PHRASE OF THE YEAR

 - Entries must meet all RULES (listed below) and deadline.

-- 5 to 10 Phrases will be selected as finalists by the jury.
+- 5 to 10 submissions will be selected as finalists.

 - In cases of identical ideas, the entry with the more compelling argument will be selected.

-- The finalists' presentations will be screened at the conference on November 21, 2016 [See schedule details on the program page].
-All the presentations will be screened with or without the team being physically present at the conference.
+- The finalist presentations will be screened at the conference on June 29, 2018 [See schedule details on the program page].
+All presentations will be screened with or without the finalist being physically present at the conference.

-- The total tally of online voting and the in-house voting during the screening session at the conference will determine the winner.
+- The selection jury's votes at the conference will determine the winner.

-- The Foundation has the right to use all the documentation submitted by the participants.
+- DMF has the right to use all documentation submitted by the participants.

-- The winning team must be available to participate in the Foundation's activities throughout the year to build the discourse around the phrase.
+- The winning phrase will become the coming year’s theme for the DMF’s initiatives.
+The winning team must be available to participate in the Foundation's activities throughout the year to build the discourse around the phrase.

 A GUIDE TO CREATING AN EFFECTIVE PRESENTATION